cryptorick/been-booed-response/README.md

 Be this neighborhood phantom you must give away.
 ```

 When I first read this -- this is only the first half by the way -- I thought that these were very nice sentiments and wishes.
 I was touched.
-Then I read the last phrase above -- "you must give away" -- and thought, "that's strange."
-Then, reading the rest of it, the wheels really started to come off.
+Then I read the last phrase above -- "you must give away" -- and thought, "That's strange."
+Then, upon reading the rest of it, the wheels really started to come off.

 ```
 "T'is [sic] much better to give than to receive" goes the old verse